gbevan/partout/README.md

 Roles
 -----

-Roles are very similar is usage to modules, but are code in much simpler terms utilising the p2 DSL language.
+Roles are very similar in usage to modules, but are coded in much simpler terms utilising the p2 DSL language.

 * [See Roles](./agent/lib/roles) (many more are in the pipeline...)